Here are some harsh truths all new entrepreneurs must face

 You Can’t Be a One-Man Band

 One of the biggest mistakes I see aspiring entrepreneurs make is trying to grandiose their way out of pessimism.
 Their heart may be in the right place, but it’s a huge blunder to approach your business with the attitude that you, and you alone, have all it takes to drive your company towards incredible success.
 Countless entrepreneurs get so excited and wrapped up in their ideas, that it becomes hugely ingrained in their psyche, and many wind up feeling like they’re the only ones who can bring the idea to market in the right way.
 Sure, when you first launch your business, you’ll have to wear a few hats and juggle many different roles.
 However, when the operation begins to expand and build momentum, you’ll need to delegate things simply to avoid burnout and failure.
-Entrepreneurial mindsets are naturally independent, but if you fail to hire people to cover your weaknesses it will really come back to bite you.
+Entrepreneurial mindsets are naturally independent, but if you fail to to cover your weaknesses it will really come back to bite you.

 No One Cares About Your Product